rmvanhees/pyspex/INSTALL.md

  * `python3 setup.py install`

-or as user:
+or as a user:

  * `python3 setup.py install --user`

-The scripts to convert raw SPEXone data to L1A are installed under `/usr/local/bin` or `$USER/.local/bin`.
+The scripts to convert raw SPEXone data to L1A can be found under: `/usr/local/bin` or `$USER/.local/bin`.